-Increasing participation in and improving the standard of youth cricket at both school and club level is a continuous aim for Wiltshire Cricket and forms a huge part of the daily work programmes for all Wiltshire Cricket staff.
+Increasing participation in and improving the standard of youth cricket at both school and club level is a continuous aim for Wiltshire Cricket.
 We recognise the importance of offering high quality opportunities for today's young cricketers so that children are inspired to play cricket and so that we can continue to produce high quality representative teams and, hopefully, future First Class and England cricketers.

 At school level there are many opportunities for children to experience Cricket through the Chance to Shine scheme which encourages school:club links and recognises the importance of matchplay in Cricket.
 On the subject of match play there are opportunities at both primary and secondary school level for schools to get involved in Cricket competitions and this is very important to Wiltshire Cricket as we want to encourage children to enjoy playing the game at every opportunity.